JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 that off-by-one is what lets a value written in state 5 reuse the register another value was last read from in state 5.

-Two values may share a register only if they have the same c type **and come from the same functional unit**.
-The type rule is obvious.
-The same-unit rule is what makes this free: the register's data input is then that unit's output local in every state that writes it, so the register only gains a wider write enable — no data path is added.
-Allowing cross-unit sharing puts a multiplexer directly in front of a flip-flop, usually on the critical path; measured on the donut, that cost 42.4 → 37.5 MHz in exchange for a handful of flip-flops.
-Registers are cheap and the clock period is not.
+Values of the same c type from the same functional unit always remain the first
+choice: this is free because the register's data input is unchanged and only its write-enable states grow.
+Values from different units may now share too, but only when the active area model says one register bank costs more than one additional mux input.
+Under sky130 this compares the real 48.84 µm²/bit FF against the real/cached 2:1 mux-bank cost; the abstract FPGA-oriented model usually retains same-FU-only binding.
+A measured/modelled writeback-mux delay is then added to every producer path, and cross-unit reuse is disabled for the entire type if any such path would exceed the state budget.
+The allocator also prefers a free register already sourced by the current FU, avoiding needless mux inputs introduced by greedy register numbering.

 `ALLOCATE_REGISTERS` is used by both the code generator (which declares the registers) and the area model (which prices them), so the model cannot drift